Understanding the Six Syllable Types - Closed Syllables

 The first syllable type that we teach is the Closed Syllable.

 A closed syllable is a syllable that ends in a consonant.
-When you find a consonant behind a vowel, the vowel is closed in or trapped.
+When you find one or more consonants behind a vowel, the vowel is closed in or trapped.
 This makes the vowel say it’s short sound.

 It does not matter what letter is in front of the vowel, we are only looking at the letter that follows the vowel.